-For ERS and ASCAT scatterometer data, the above described thinning algorithm is only applied along track.
+For ASCAT scatterometer data, the above described thinning algorithm is only applied along track.
 In across-track direction, backscatter data from these platforms are provided into wind-vector cells (WVC) with a spatial resolution of 25 km.
 In this direction, data is thinned by selecting predefined wind-vector cells (subroutine SCAQC).
-For ERS, from 19 cells, only 3, 7, 11, 15 and 19 are regarded (cells 1 and 2 are of known lower quality).
-For ASCAT, from 42 cells (two swaths of 21 cells each) only cells 1, 5, 9, 13, 17, 21, 22, 26, 30, 34, 38 and 42 are used.
+For ASCAT, from 42 cells (two swaths of 21 cells each) the odd cells are used in the left swath and the even ones in the right swath.
 After this across-track thinning, the generic thinning algorithm is applied to the remaining cells in along-track direction.
+Overall, one observation every roughly 50 km is used in the across-track and along track directions.
 QuikSCAT data (also provided on a 25 km grid) are not thinned.
 Instead, a 50 km wind product is determined from backscatter data from four underlying 25 km cells, each given a reduced weight of one fourth.

-Scatterometer winds are besides thinning subject to a high-wind rejection test with an upper-wind speed limit set to 35 ms-1 to both the scatterometer and background winds (FGWND).
+ASCAT scatterometer winds are, besides thinning, subject to a high-wind rejection test with an upperwind speed limit set to 35 ms-1 to both the scatterometer and background winds (FGWND).